 Or maybe you got otherwise distracted, clicked away from that open browser window, THEN went back to complete your purchase.

-If you do this, you will need to reactivate the Ebates Cash Back button to get your cash back.
+If you do this, you will need to REACTIVATE the Rakuten Cash Back button to get your cash back.
 Otherwise (as I’ve learned the hard way, more than once), it won’t count.

 This is easy to do.
 You can click on the pop-up if it reappears in the top right corner of your browser window.
-OR, you can click directly on the Ebates button at the top of your browser.
-When an Ebates “shopping trip” is active, the appearance of the Ebates button at the top of your browser changes.
-For example, in Safari you’ll see a little checkmark next to the “E” when you have an active shopping session:
+OR, you can click directly on the Rakuten button at the top of your browser.
+When a Rakuten “shopping trip” is active, the appearance of the Ebates button at the top of your browser changes.
+For example, in Safari you’ll see a little checkmark next to the “R” when you have an active shopping session:

-In Chrome, the button may not change for stores without pop-ups (like Amazon).
-But if you click on the “activate cash back” pop-up in Chrome, the appearance of the “E” button changes from being in a red box (cash back NOT active) to being in a green box (cash back active), like this:
+In Chrome, the button may not change for stores without pop-ups.
+But if you click on the “activate cash back” pop-up in Chrome, the “R” button will change from being in a purple box (cash back NOT active) to being a blue R with a little blue square around it (cash back active):

-Before you finish checkout, ALWAYS MAKE SURE THE EBATES BUTTON IS STILL ACTIVE!
+Before you finish checkout, ALWAYS MAKE SURE THE RAKUTEN BUTTON IS STILL ACTIVE!

 5. Always save your confirmation emails!

-Usually companies will send your cash back to Ebates (and thus back to you) in a timely manner.
+Usually companies will send your cash back to Rakuten (and thus back to you) in a timely manner.
 Especially if you’re careful about following the steps outlined above.